Deportation of the Crimean Tatars

-In 1956, the new Soviet leader Nikita Khrushchev condemned Stalin's policies, including the deportation of various ethnic groups, and he allowed most of these ethnic groups to return to their homelands, but he did not lift the directive that forbade the Crimean Tatars from returning.
+In 1956, the new Soviet leader Nikita Khrushchev condemned Stalin's policies, including the deportation of various ethnic groups.
+He allowed most of these ethnic groups to return to their homelands, but he did not lift the directive that forbade the Crimean Tatars from returning.
 The Crimean Tatars remained in Central Asia for the next three decades, until the perestroika era of the late 1980s, when 260,000 of them returned to Crimea, after 45 years in exile.
-On 14 November 1989, the Supreme Council of the Soviet Union declared that the deportations had been a crime, and declared that the ban on their return to Crimea was officially null and void.
+On 14 November 1989, the Supreme Council of the Soviet Union declared that the deportations had been a crime, and that the ban on their return to Crimea was officially null and void.

 By 2004, the number of Crimean Tatars who had returned to Crimea had increased their share of the peninsula's population to 12%.
-The Soviet government had not assisted them during their return to Crimea nor had it compensated them for the land they lost in the deportation.
+The Soviet government had not assisted them during their return to Crimea, nor had it compensated them for the land they lost in the deportation.
 The deportation and the subsequent assimilation efforts in Asia are crucial events in the history of the Crimean Tatars.
-Between 2015 and 2025, the deportation was formally recognised as a genocide by Ukraine, Lithuania, Latvia, Canada, Poland, Estonia, the Czech Republic and the Netherlands.
+Between 2015 and 2025, the deportation was formally recognised as a genocide by Ukraine, Lithuania, Latvia, Canada, Poland, Estonia, the Czech Republic, and the Netherlands.